Civic Source was a newsletter about the way local governments use data and technology to make decisions that shape communities beneath the surface.

 Letter from the author

-My plan is to use this newsletter to share what I know about how governments make decisions about data and technology that affect specific local issues.
+My plan is to use this newsletter to share what I know about the radical potential of community data governance in collective or cooperative formations.
 If anything, this newsletter is an effort to make myself obsolete.
 I hope that by opening the door for others to learn from my experiences, we can generate new theories about how data and technology might work for our collective futures.

 In solidarity,